 A good example is answering to aggression with aggression.

-Simple assertiveness against aggression, indeed, can make you look weak in some situations.
+Simple assertiveness against aggression, indeed, can make you look weak.

-While many relationship guides and gurus recommend people not to respond to aggression, that’s often counter-productive because it makes you look like a submissive punching bag -especially bad for the man-.
+While many relationship guides and gurus recommend people not to respond to aggression, that can be counter-productive when it makes you look like a submissive punching bag (especially bad for men).

 The only moment when Robin Williams seems to have a shred of dignity in the Mrs Doubtfire divorce scene is when he raises his level of aggression to match hers:

-During the course we will see plenty more examples and you will understand when it’s best to use submission, assertion or aggression.
+During this course we will see plenty more examples and you will understand when it’s best to use submission, assertion or aggression.

 For women, it’s the opposite.

 Women are considerate higher quality and are more sought after when they can get what they want using less aggression and assertion.

 This is not to say, of course, that women should never be aggressive and that men should never be submissive.

 What we said stands: there is a time and place for (almost) anything.